datachand/scribe-1/README.md

 ```

 ## License
-All tests listed here were run on OS X 10.10.1 with 2.5 GHz 2-core Intel i5.

 Copyright (c) 2014 Dalton M. Woodard

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated